 Based in Boston, Massachusetts, Kate has a B.A. from Fordham University, where she focused on Environmental Studies, Urban Studies, and Bioethics.

 Jihyun Lee is a 24-year-old ocean lover from South Korea who currently lives in Argentina who works part-time for The Ocean Project.
 Growing up in the United States' Rocky Mountains during her formative years, Jihyun sprouted her interest and love for animals and nature.
 The gorgeous and mighty Orca especially captivated the heart of the 5-year-old child.
-For the past three years, she has been working for ocean conservation and youth advocacy in national and international non-profit organizations while in university and is soon to graduate from Yonsei University in Seoul.
+For the past four years, she has been working for ocean conservation and youth advocacy in national and international non-profit organizations while in university and has graduated from Yonsei University in Seoul.
 She served for over 2 years as a High Seas Youth Ambassador at the High Seas Alliance and 3 years as an intern at the Citizens' Institute for Environmental Studies (CIES), determined to work for a healthier, bluer, biodiverse ocean and planet.
 Jihyun has been engaging with the public by leading youth webinars, supporting public campaigns and academic research, amplifying youth voices by giving speeches at international conferences, and most of all, by staying connected to fellow ocean lovers.
 She learns from them every day and aspires to continuously grow as an environmental advocate.
+Currently, she is doing her Master's degree in Applied Economics in Universidad de Buenos Aires.

 Jihyun enjoys walking, indoor bouldering, listening to music, gastronomy, traveling around the world, meeting new people, talking about life, and is always excited to experience new things and learn!
 LinkedIn profile here.